arsummers/suns-out-bot/README.md

 - [ ] some ability to opt in to the bot on the user's company Slack.
 As in, add it to your personal DMs, but not have it message everyone.
 Maybe something like "@suns-out-bot /unmute or /unmute"

-## Stretch goals

 - [ ] make the API easily access other cities upon setup in a workspace

 ## Use cases
 -  People in offices with limited window access
--  Gives more time to plan lunch breaks
+-  Gives people accurate weather reports on their lunch breaks
 -  Saves time having to check the weather

 ## Limitations
 - The weather report can be wrong
+- The timing on the scheduler syncs up with Greenwich Standard Time when deployed, so the time will have to be adjusted manually.
+- Can't currently support multiple locations per bot instance

 ## Testing
 - [ ] It should send a message at the right time